Strongman Training for The Everyday Athlete

 The key is planning how much load to use with exactly which exercises.
 Because of its functional nature, pretty much anybody can implement strongman work into their programming.

-The Massive Benefits of Training Like a Strongman
+The Massive Benefits of Strongman Training

 Strongman work has a ton of benefits most people don’t realize — weight loss, increasing cardiovascular fitness, increasing muscle mass, developing real-world functional strength, and challenging your ideas on how workouts should feel.